-B. Determination that a Complainant's Request(s) Cannot be Honored and prevent its recurrence.
-Those steps may be taken as part of an informal resolution.
+B. Determination that a Complainant's Request(s) Cannot be Honored

 In those instances when the Title IX Coordinator determines that the University must proceed with an informal or formal process despite the Complainant's request that it not occur, the Title IX Coordinator will notify the Complainant that the University intends do so, but that the Complainant is not required to participate.